core-wg/resource-directory/draft-ietf-core-resource-directory.md

 These operations are described in this section.

-In accordance with {{link-plurality}}, operations which would result in plural link references within the context of a registration resource SHOULD be rejected using the "Conflict" result code.
+Operations which would result in multiple occurrences of registration resources with the same ep and d value pair SHOULD be rejected using the "Conflict" result code.

 ### Registration Update {#update}